radiantearth/stac-spec/examples/README.md

 metadata](../item-spec/common-metadata.md).
 It also links to a variety of assets that is typical for satellite imagery, as most providers include a number of complementary files.

-**[extended-item.json](extended-item.json)** - is arguably an even more realistic example, as it includes a number of the [extensions](../extensions/) that are commonly used, to demonstrate how implementations tend to start with the core, and add in a number of the core extensions.
+**[extended-item.json](extended-item.json)** is arguably an even more realistic example, as it includes a number of the [extensions](../extensions/) that are commonly used, to demonstrate how implementations tend to start with the core, and add in a number of the core extensions.

-collectionless-item - demonstrate the common metadata that is only used when an Item does not have a collection.
+**[collectionless-item.json](collectionless-item.json)** demonstrates the common metadata that is only used when an Item does not have a collection.
 It is recommended to organize items in collections, but we wanted to show how this works.
+This is not technically in the
+'simple collection', but it follows the same pattern, so is included here.

 ### Nested Catalog

 This STAC implementation shows a common pattern, starting with a catalog that links to a number of distinct collections, which may link down to a number of items.

+**[catalog.json](catalog.json)** is a minimal catalog implementation, linking to two other collections.

 Notes - remotedata.io has not been set up, so any of those links will not work.
 At some point we might try to populate it so everything truly works.